-Engage in strength training at least twice a week.
+Getting muscle tone means engaging in strength training at least twice a week.
 Complete a battery of exercises that work the entire body, consisting of the glutes, quadriceps, hamstrings, calves, back, chest, shoulders, biceps, triceps and core.
-Each exercise should be completed for two sets of 10 to 12 repetitions, though increasing your volume to three sets once you establish a strength base with yield better results.
+Each exercise should be completed for two sets of 10 to 12 repetitions, though increasing your volume to three sets once you establish a strength base will yield better results.
 Choose weights that cause the final three repetitions in each set to be difficult to complete.

-Participate in consistent cardiovascular exercise.
+Participate in consistent cardiovascular toning exercises.
 Lowering your body-fat percentage to a healthy level facilitates the appearance of your muscle tone.
-Complete at least two hours of vigorous cardiovascular exercise per week.
+The Physical Activity Guidelines for Americans recommends doing 150 to 300 minutes a week of cardio activity.
+If you want to up your game, complete 75 to 150 minutes of vigorous cardio activities.
 Add variety to what types of exercise you do, mixing in running, elliptical, biking, jumping rope and swimming.
-Try kettlebells, calisthenics or boot camps to challenge yourself.

 Reduce calories and fat.
 Eating better facilitates a healthy body-fat percentage, which allows your muscle tone to show.
 Consume lean proteins, such as chicken, fish and non- or low-fat dairy products, as they help provide the nutrients necessary for your lean muscle to develop.
 Limit or eliminate your fatty and empty-calorie foods, such as fast food, sodas and sweets.